-FACTORS THAT INDICATE AN EMPLOYMENT ('EMPLOYEE') RELATIONSHIP FACTORS THAT INDICATE A CONTRACTOR RELATIONSHIP Type and consis tency of service The worker works regular hours and/or there is a regular expectation as to when the worker will attend for work e.g. 9am - 5pm Monday - Friday.
-The service/job performed by the worker are on 'as needed' basis.
-The worker has an expectation of consistent, ongoing work with the company with no anticipated end date.
-The worker does not have an expectation of consistent, ongoing work with the company and there is a clear end date.
-The work being performed does not involve a profession, trade or distinct calling on the part of the worker.
+Factors that indicate an employment ('Employee') relationship Factors that indicate a contractor relationship Type and consistency of service The worker works regular hours and/or there is a regular expectation as to when the worker will attend for work e.g. 9am - 5pm Monday - Friday.
+The service/job performed by the worker are on 'as needed' basis The worker has an expectation of consistent, ongoing work with the company with no anticipated end date The worker does not have an expectation of consistent, ongoing work with the company and there is a clear end date The work being performed does not involve a profession, trade or distinct calling on the part of the worker.
 The work involves a profession, trade or distinct calling on the part of the worker.
-The worker is providing a service that is central to the company.
-The worker is providing a service that is unrelated to the main business operations.
-Leave The worker takes leave (holidays, sick leave, compassionate leave etc.) and it is paid for by the company.
-The worker does not receive and/or take any paid leave (annual leave, personal leave, compassionate leave etc.)
+The worker is providing a service that is central to the company The worker is providing a service that is unrelated to the main business operations Leave The worker takes leave (holidays, sick, compassionate etc.) and it is paid for by the company The worker does not receive and/or take any paid leave (annual leave, personal leave, compassionate leave etc.) When the worker is sick the business simply waits for the worker to recover When the worker is sick the work is performed by somebody else